developedbyjk/100daysofcode/README.md

 - 📂 created module
 - 📽️ Watch some code content

 👨‍💻Day 11 :

 - ⚙️ Worked with API
 - 📂 created a PROJECT in #react
 - 💪 Did Some Coding Challenge
+-

+👨‍💻Day 12 :

+- ✨ Worked with Design
+- 📂 created a PROJECT
+- ⚛️ Did Some React Challenge